 Following a degree in Mechanical Sciences from Cambridge University as an undergraduate apprentice, his early career was as an engineer for five years with Vickers and Laporte Industries in the civil, aerospace and chemical industries.
 After an MBA from Harvard Business School, he was with the World Bank for seven years in a variety of roles in South Asia and French-speaking West Africa.

 He is: Chairman, IP Center Advisory Board, Tsinghua University x-lab, Beijing; Adjunct Professor, Imperial College Business School, London and member of its IP Centre Advisory Board; Advisor to NTEM, Tianjin, China; and, a Fellow of the University of Nottingham.
-He is also a Member of: the Industry Joint Advisory Board, Center for IP Studies (CIP) Chalmers University of Technology, Göteborg University, Sweden and the Norwegian University of Science and Technology; the Global Advisory Board, Innoveas AG, Germany; and, the Advisory Board, International Intellectual Property Institute, Washington DC.
+He is also a Member of: the Industry Joint Advisory Board, Center for IP Studies (CIP) Chalmers University of Technology, Göteborg University, Sweden and the Norwegian University of Science and Technology; and the Advisory Board, International Intellectual Property Institute, Washington DC.
 He has an honorary Doctorate from the University of Wolverhampton.

 Other appointments have included: Chairman of the UK Intellectual Property Institute (1999-2011); Chairman of the UK government’s Intellectual Property Advisory Committee (2001-2005); UK Prime Minister’s Advisory Council on Science & Technology (1989-93); Advisory Panel for Science & Technology Policy Research Unit of Sussex University (SPRU) – (1989-2003); Air Products & Chemicals Inc. European Advisory Council (1999-2005); Policy Committee of Cancer Research UK (2004-6); Director, Primaxis Technology Ventures Inc., Toronto (1999-2005); Particle Physics and Astronomy Research Council Appointments Committee (1999-2008); Board, London Bioscience Innovation Centre (2006-14); Course Professor, Tsinghua School of Economics and Management, Beijing (2009-2018).